 We’ are mentioning this in many of our posts as it is of great importance.
 Your website must be spot on!
 It is the first point of contact with many prospective customers, and the face of your business.
 Back yourself up with a responsive website that creates a great first impression.
 Get and share feedback and use surveys to collect more testimonials.
 Offer class discounts for email subscribers and other free gifts like downloadable books etc.

 If you are planning to sell cooking class spaces on your website, having a functional online booking system is crucial.
-It will not only ensure smooth customer experience, but also properly track the available spaces by taking into account any sales that happened offline or through an external system.
+It will not only ensure a smooth customer experience but also properly track the available spaces by taking into account any sales that happened offline or through an external system.

 Don’t forget that your ads can be shown on the Google Display Network and Youtube.
 So why not create a short video promoting the best features of your class – it will cost you just as much as any other click!
 To find out more about YouTube ads, check this article.